Home

 To make if more difficult, you can place your feet on a bench or some other higher surface.
 Keeping your body tight, simply lower yourself till your head touches the floor, and then push yourself up 'till your arms are straight.

-Get Out There & Sweat!
+Get Out There And Sweat!

 Push-ups are a great exercise, and they require no equipment.
 If you're on vacation or you can't get to the gym, they're just your ticket, and they will get you damn sore.
-You can add them to your workout at the gym or do them on their own.

 Either way, a great exercise!